Understanding How Transfer Ivy League Admissions Evaluates CC Students

 They Want Solid Evidence

-The best way to demonstrate to an Ivy League admissions committee that you’re a great candidate is to prove it.
-Going to community college for 2 years is your time to prove what you can do.
-This is why I always recommend transferring from community college after two years instead of just one year because you’ll have more time to create evidence for the transfer Ivy League admissions committees.
-The more time you have, the more evidence you’ll be able to show.
+The best way to demonstrate to an Ivy League admissions committee that you're a great candidate is to prove it.
+Going to community college for 2 years gives you a great opportunity of time to prove what you can do.
+This is why I always recommend transferring from community college after two years instead of just one year, allowing you more time to create evidence for the transfer Ivy League admissions committees.

 Have The Best Community College Career Possible

-You should be aiming to be the top student at community college.
-This goal includes being a valedictorian academically and an influence outside the classroom as well.
+You should aim to be the top student at community college.
+This goal includes being a valedictorian and an influence outside the classroom as well.
 Admissions have to choose from the very best students from around the nation, as well as around the world.
-To be competitive, you’ll want to take the proper steps towards becoming a top student at community college.
-It’s a lot easier said than done, that’s why I created my own community college transfer guide.
+To be competitive, you'll want to take the proper steps towards becoming a top student at community college.
+It's a lot easier said than done, which is why I created my own community college transfer guide to help you through it step by step.

 Secure Top Standardized Test Scores

 While having a wide selection to choose from, top SAT scores will definitely increase your chances of winning over a transfer Ivy League admissions committee.
-If you’re scores are below a 2100/2400, you’ll seriously want to consider retaking your SATs.
-Although that sounds horrible, it’s well worth it when you receive transfer Ivy League credits in exchange for your transferable community college credits.
+If you're scores are below a 2100/2400, you'll want to seriously consider retaking your SATs.
+Although that sounds tedious, it's well worth it when you receive transfer Ivy League credits in exchange for your transferable community college credits.

 Jump Out On Your Transfer Application

-It’s one thing to submit any transfer application to an Ivy League admissions committee.
-It’s something else to submit an effective transfer application that demonstrates that you’re a great fit for that Ivy League university.
+It's one thing to submit any transfer application to an Ivy League admissions committee.
+It's another thing to submit an effective transfer application that demonstrates why you're a great fit for that Ivy League university.
 Even with a top student career and the best scores, your transfer Ivy League application can be a game-changer so give yourself lots of time to work with the deadlines.
-That’s something solicitors in Liverpool have to be on top of.
+That's something solicitors in Liverpool have to be on top of.
 The competitive environment in the UK also requires them to stay way ahead of the deadlines similar to transfer deadlines.

 Make Transfer Ivy League Admissions Love You

-Now, you can’t force anyone to love you.
-But, you can do a lot of things that will make them want you as transfer student at their Ivy League university.
-If you apply to transfer Ivy League admissions with the factors mentioned above, you’ll have a much better shot at getting into Ivy League universities as a transfer student.
-Plus, you’ll also have a phenomenal community college transfer career along the way.
+Okay, so you can't force anyone to love you.
+But you can do a lot of things that will make them desire you as transfer student at their Ivy League university.
+If you apply to transfer Ivy League admissions with the factors mentioned above, you'll have a much better shot at getting into Ivy League universities as a transfer student.
+Plus, you'll also have a phenomenal community college transfer career along the way.

 If you’re serious about making a transfer Ivy League admission spot yours, then be sure to have the best community college career possible, secure top standardized test scores and rock your transfer Ivy League application.
 Click here to check out my transfer guide.